 Nerve cell findings may aid understanding of movement disorders

-The age-old adage of 'seeing is believing' is particularly fitting for this study.
-The human nerve connnections that we saw - using new microscopy methods crucial for this study - were very different from what was previously thought.
+The human nerve connections that we saw – using new microscopy methods crucial for this study – were very different from what was previously thought.

 The research team from The University of Edinburgh included scientists from The Roslin Institute, in collaboration with the Universities of Exeter and Dundee.

 For further information, please contact:

 Original publication: Cell Reports, V21(9), DOI: http://dx.doi.org/10.1016/j.celrep.2017.11.008